 Departmental

-The Adventist Solidarity Action (ASA) develops solidarity initiatives and social assistance services with the local church, in an organized manner; These activities are carried out through the leaders and members in favor of their peers.
-This help is based on Biblical principles and the guidelines of Ellen White’s writings.
+Adventist Solidarity Action (ASA) develops solidarity initiatives and social assistance services with the local church, in an organized way; These activities are carried out through leaders and members in favor of their peers.
+This help is based on biblical principles and the guidance of the writings of Ellen White.
 ASA is a branch of the missionary activities of the Church.